Life stands and cries outside my door,

 With cold, beseeching hands.

-We are busy working to bring Nora Hopper Chesson's "Life Outside" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Nora Hopper Chesson's "Life Outside" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Life Outside" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.